mhoffmann1/heroes_map_generator/README.md

 - generate template values
 - starting zones connect to main branch using same node - DONE
 - starting zones and AI zones in balanced mode use same Link attributes - DONE
-- Global AI players use fair Links
+- Global AI players use fair Links DONE
 - balanced mode has a chance for a star NODE connecting to all base fragments
 - starting areas for Humans - add rules for origin castle (same/different)
+- change monster strenght for zones that connect with JUNCTION - DONE

+# Bugs

+- is_player_to_main in add_link method in graph is not triggering the right monster values in parameters

 # Variables description